stringparser/runtime/README.md

 ## breaking changes

-If you where using a previous version the internals have been cleaned and simplified a lot to offer the same idea with less opinions and more reuse.
-There are two changes:
+If you where using the previous version, the internals have been cleaned and simplified a lot to offer the same idea with less opinions and more reuse.

-  1. the callback is always passed as the last argument
-  2. `runtime.stack` composes only functions **by default**.

-If you want map strings to functions,
+Now `runtime.stack` composes only functions **by default**.
+If you want to give strings that then are mapped to a function that is, you want to write

 ```js
 var composed = runtime.stack('foo', 'bar');